Best WiFi Router Placement to Improve WiFi Signals

 - Be cautious of the effect of common electronic items within the home during the router setup process.

-- Baby monitors, cordless phones, and other devices that make use of the radio signals to communicate are truth problematic as they make the WiFi channel congested, competing with your broadband connection.
+- Baby monitors, cordless phones, and other devices that make use of the radio signals to communicate are truly problematic as they make the WiFi channel congested, competing with your broadband connection.

 So these were some key points to consider while looking for the best WiFi router placement in your home.